cfpb/design-system/docs/pages/data-visualization-1.md

       * Map

-      Data visualizations may appear as a static image, such as in a report or social media graphic, or as an interactive graphic, such as on a web page detailing [origination activity for auto loans](https://www.consumerfinance.gov/data-research/consumer-credit-trends/auto-loans/origination-activity/).
+      A data visualization may appear as a static image, such as in a report or social media graphic, or as an interactive graphic, such as on a web page detailing [origination activity for auto loans](https://www.consumerfinance.gov/data-research/consumer-credit-trends/auto-loans/origination-activity/).
     variations: []
 use_cases: >-
   It is critical to choose the correct visualization for your data.
-When planning to make a data visualization, make sure you understand the data and the relationship of your data before you decide how to visualize it.
-As you create your data visualization, it's important to ensure it communicates a main point that users can easily recognize and walk away with.
+Make sure you understand the data and the relationship of your data before you decide how to visualize it.
+It's also important to ensure your data visualization communicates a main point that users can easily recognize and walk away with.

   Occasionally, data visualization isn’t the best approach.
 A well-crafted sentence or table may work better to convey a specific point or precise numerical interpretation.
 Graphs are most useful when you want the user to walk away with a general sense of the data and to interpret patterns.